UweOhse/tw-duellstat/README.md

-# tw-duellstat
+# tw-clothcache
-The duellstat add-on for "the west".
+The clothcache add-on for "the west" (formerly known as duellstat).